TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

 ## Comparative Analysis of Potential Solutions

 Automated chessboards have emerged as innovative tools for enhancing gameplay, integrating automation and dynamic AI opponents.
-Below, we analyze multiple existing solutions to determine their suitability for addressing the challenges of affordability, automated capabilities, and accessibility.
+Below, we analyze multiple subsystem solutions to determine their suitability for addressing the challenges of affordability, automated capabilities, and accessibility.

 ### Chess Piece Movement